JonahRodriguez281/sno/docs/index.md

 * Have a section for tips and tricks--tutorials for tricks, general riding, fundamentals to improving.

-* Save weather data for skiResorts to the server to see latest weather report prior to going offline.
+* Save weather data for skiResorts to the server to see the latest weather report prior to going offline.

 ## [Wireframe](sno-wireframe-description.md)